Jokmonsimon/alx-higher_level_programming/README.md

-# Python - ALX Hight Level Programming
+# Python - ALX High Level Programming

 ## Zen
 ### The Zen of Python, by Tim Peters